 Hop Poultice.-(Hops moistened with hot water, made of convenient size and applied for neuralgia or other facial complication.)
-The only hot external application which is ever permissible in cases of alveolar abscess, and this safer if cool.
+The only hot external application which is ever permissible in cases of alveolar abscess.

 Hops, Strong Infusion of.-Soothing external application.